abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/appflow-created.png)

-## Run the Appflow
+## Run the AppFlow

-*   Click on 'Run flow' to run the appflow you just created
+*   Click on 'Run flow' to run the AppFlow you just created
 *   Once the flow is executed succesfully, data can be viewed from the S3 URL given in the notification window.

 ![image](images/appflow-result.png)